pingcap/blog/2017-05-23-perconalive17.md

 ---
-date: 2017-05-23T00:00:00Z
-excerpt: This is the speech Edward Huang gave at Percona Live Open Source Database Conference 2017.
 title: A Brief Introduction of TiDB
+author: ['Edward Huang']
+date: 2017-05-23
+summary: This is the speech Edward Huang gave at Percona Live Open Source Database Conference 2017.
+tags: ['TiDB', 'speech']
 ---

 This is the speech Edward Huang gave at Percona Live - Open Source Database Conference 2017.